ericdev2/MarketEdge-Backtester/README.md

 Run the main script to execute backtesting with predefined strategies:

-Drag Folder to desktop then type "cd desktop/
+Drag Folder to desktop then type "cd desktop/MarketEdge-Backtester"

+Run the program by typing "python3 main.py"

 Requirements